 Buying Evaporating Trends

 Therefore, Gartner’s reports should be adjusted and deferred.
 Whatever Gartner is predicting, it almost certainly will not happen as quickly as predicted.
 It should be understood that while many buyers may be moving in a particular direction, many will not be successful.
 Many initiatives are simply trends, and when they peter out, they are renamed.
 In my area, there is an initiative referred to as “lean,” a rebranding of many identical initiatives of JIT (just in time) which mostly flame out.
 There are now roughly half a million books on “lean,” but the actual impact on inventory management?
 Negligible.
 The benefit to consulting revenues of consultancies promoting lean concepts?
 Priceless.

 Likewise, vendors frequently bring out new ideas and products, but most of these developments tend to be transitory and some are really just rebranding of old concepts by sales and marketing.
 Secondly, beyond time-phasing Gartner’s predictions, many of their projections will never come to pass.
 When reviewing Gartner’s past predictions, I found this repeatedly.
 Gartner’s Hype Cycle proposes a consistent and eventual movement of technologies to the “Plateau of Productivity.”
 However, some technologies or ideas are never implemented broadly and many disappear altogether.

 7. Adjusting for Price

-Gartner does not account for the price in their rankings.
+Gartner does not account for the price in its rankings.
 Instead, they compare all products as if they are in the same cost category.
 This approach creates a bias towards more expensive products.
 In addition, because Gartner’s methodology ranks larger vendors higher, Gartner’s recommendation tend to push buyers to higher-priced products and products that result in higher consulting costs.
 (Larger vendors tend to have both higher acquisition costs and higher consulting costs.)
 Therefore, it makes the most sense to adjust Gartner’s ratings for the price.
 Unfortunately, this is not an easy task.